rajnandan1/zodiva/README.md

 ### Advanced Use
 For now zodiva lets you set the current user.
 All you have to do is pass the current users email, gender and name.
 Something like this -

-    cordova.zodiva.open('app_id','secret_key','email=test@gmail.com,dn=Test Sdk,gender=male');
+    cordova.zodiva.open('app_id','secret_key','device token','email=test@gmail.com,dn=Test Sdk,gender=male');

 > Zodiva SDK will use the  _email, name and gender_	provided by the app.
 Gender can be only `male` or `female`

+This third and fourth paremeters are optional.

+Third parameter is the device token for the user.
+This will be used to send push notification to the user.
+You can set it up in your [Dashboard](https://zodiva.com/psa/#/sdk)

-This third paremeter is optional.
-In case you do not use it Zodiva will ask for the user's email, name and gender.
-If you pass this string as the third parameter the sdk will start the session automatically.
+In case you do not use the fourth parameter the SDK will ask for the user's email, name and gender.
+If you pass this string as the fourth parameter the sdk will start the session automatically.

 # Getting `app_id` and `secret_key`